KasperMollerHansen/Robot_localization_for_outdoor_application/uwb_sim_docs/README.md

 ### Setup for UWB simulation
 place models folder in your home folder

 ### Add model folder to Gazebo
 In  ~/.bashrch insert the following line

 export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:/home/$USER$/models

+### Simulation
+Run the simulation with the command: roslaunch uwb_husky uwb_launch.launch